TheOdinProject/curriculum/web_development_basics/web_programming_basics/framework_basics/project_rails.md

 ### Extra Credit:

 Michael Hartl guides you through [creating a sample app using scaffolding](http://ruby.railstutorial.org/chapters/a-demo-app#top) as the first stage of his Rails tutorial.
 Just do chapter 2 -- you'll be doing the rest of the tutorial anyway later on during the Rails unit.
-If you aren't comfortable with git, either do the section below on git (under the "Additional Topics" heading) or skip any of the `$ git ... ` commands for now, they're non-essential (it's sort of like saving your files on Dropbox).
+If you aren't comfortable with git, either do the [introductory section on git](/curriculum/curriculum/web_development_basics/web_programming_basics/additional_topics.md) or skip any of the `$ git ... ` commands for now.
+They're essential to learn eventually but non-essential right now (it's sort of like saving your files on Dropbox).

 <a href="http://www.theodinproject.com/scheduler?cb=5" target="_blank" title="Pair using the Scheduler">Pair on this project!</a>